ekowabaka/clearice/README.md

 Dealing with Unknown Options
 ----------------------------
 Some options may be parsed but they may not be understood.
 In such instances the the class returns an `unknowns` key.
-Unknown options which have values are still added to the output.
+Unknown options are still added to the output.

 This means if you should pass